 Do all the JCU campuses have on-campus accommodation?

-- No. On-campus accommodation is currently only available on the Cairns and Townsville campuses.
+- On-campus accommodation is currently only available on the Cairns and Townsville campuses.

 - View maps of the Townsville or Cairns campus and locations of accommodation.

 How soon do I have to apply for on-campus accommodation?

 It is advisable to apply as soon as the applications open (1 August for Semester 1 and 1 April for Semester 2).

 How do I apply for on-campus accommodation?

 - All applications are submitted online via the Housing Portal.

 - A non-refundable $55.00 application fee must be paid to complete your application.
 This fee is paid by credit card online.
 Email email@example.com if you do not have, or cannot access a valid credit card.

 I want to apply but I have not decided which course I want to study yet.
 What should I enter in that space?